Documentation

 Electric lead: Current density \(\propto\) grad \(U_{el}\) (Electric conductivity)

-Each quantum of radiant energy has a wavelength, \(\lambda\) and a frequency, \(\nu\), associated with it.
-The relation between energy, wavelength, \(\lambda\) and frequency, \(\nu\), can be written as wavelength equals the speed of light divided by the frequency, or
+Each instance of radiant energy has a wavelength, \(\lambda\) and a frequency, \(\nu\), associated with it.
+The relation the between the EM radiative energy, wavelength, \(\lambda\) and frequency, \(\nu\), can be described by the following formulas:

 $$ \lambda = \frac{c}{\nu}$$